Derenzis v. Gore Mutual Insurance Company, 2023 CanLII 58532 (ON LAT)

 The Licence Appeal Tribunal (LAT) decision of Derenzis v.
 Gore Mutual Insurance Company, September 18, 2023 (unreported) raises the question of whether the Tribunal has jurisdiction to grant a civil remedy, in particular injunctive relief, and whether adjudicative privilege and deliberative secrecy attach to certain documents internally produced at the LAT.
 Applicant’s counsel filed affidavit evidence of a whistle blower from the LAT that addressed institutional issues of alleged bias and adjudicative interference.

-The case is premised on reply submissions made for a reconsideration request; applicant’s counsel filed an affidavit sworn by a former LAT Adjudicator, Ms. Karina Kowal, who was working for his firm, Campisi LLP.
-Ms. Karina Kowal joined Campisi LLP after her contract with the LAT was not renewed and her affidavit made a number of allegations regarding the administration of the LAT and in particular, directives to adjudicators on handling matters involving certain law firms, and institutional bias.
+The case is premised on reply submissions made for a reconsideration request; applicant’s counsel filed an affidavit sworn by a former LAT Adjudicator who was consulting for his firm, Campisi LLP.
+The former adjudicator’s affidavit made a number of allegations regarding the administration of the LAT and in particular, directives to adjudicators on handling matters involving certain law firms, and institutional bias.

-Ms. Kowal documented internal consultations among adjudicators on legal and policy matters involving the exercise of adjudicative discretion and repeated alleged advice given by Tribunal Counsel to Adjudicators.
-This information was obtained during the course of Ms. Kowal’s appointment with the LAT and through conversations with members of the bar after her contract had ended.
+The former adjudicator documented internal consultations among adjudicators on legal and policy matters involving the exercise of adjudicative discretion and repeated alleged advice given by Tribunal Counsel to Adjudicators.
+This information was obtained during the course of the former adjudicator’s appointment with the LAT and through conversations with members of the bar after their contract had ended.
 The affidavit contained several exhibits, including:

 1. Minutes of adjudicative team meetings that addressed topics including the assignment of adjudicators to cases with certain law firms;